저도 출근과 동시에 커피로 시작하고 있어요 정보 감사합니다

 As soon as I get to the office, I start with coffee.

-I end up finding and eating it.
+I end up finding it and eating it.